THE VOICE FOR EQUITY IN TRANSPORTATION

 We believe that diversity moves the nation.
 We believe that the leadership of a massive industry that has the responsibility of transporting all people all the time should reflect the complex mosaic of those they serve.
 We believe that commitment to inclusion across race, gender, age, religion, identity and experience moves us forward every day.

-Today, the organization has grown to more than 3,000 members in over 30 chapters across the United States and Canada.
+Today, the organization has grown to more than 3,000 members in 35 chapters across the United States and Canada.
 We represent the more than three million minorities in the United States and Canada who work in all modes of the transportation industry.
 From highways and roads to mass transit systems; from subways to rail systems and from port authorities to airports, COMTO members represent every facet of the transportation industry.
 This includes trucking, taxi and limousine services.

 Our members are individuals, students, transportation agencies, corporations, academic institutions, industry non-profits and Historically Underutilized Businesses (HUBs).
 We are the presidents and chief executive officers who determine the direction of major transportation systems and the mechanics and operators who ensure the safe passage of millions of transportation riders every day.